Home

 • Ensure that your case is sturdy and will fit into your designated space.
 Avoid plastic cases.
 My choice is aluminium since it is lighter and dissipates heat quicker.

-• Choose a computer case with a power supply that can handle all of your present system requirements with some reserve for future upgrades.
+• Computer cases rarely come with reasonable sized power supplies that can handle most of your system requirements with some reserve for future upgrades.
 You can view my Cheap Computer Power Supply Guide here.

-• Cooling is a very important item to think about.
+• Proper cooling is extremly important.
 High-end computer systems can generate a lot of heat.
-Therefore, the case needs to have sufficient cooling to ensure that your computer will run efficiently.
+Therefore, the case needs to have sufficient cooling to ensure that your PC will run efficiently and your components will last longer.

-• Try to get a computer case with a removable motherboard tray so as to enable easier installation of your motherboard.
+• Try to get a computer case with a removable motherboard tray to enable easier installation of your motherboard.

 • There should be sufficient external 5.25 drive bays for your different optical drives such as DVD-ROM, CD burners and DVD burners.
-At least two 3.5 inch internal drive bays for hard disk drives and one external 3.5 inch drive bay for a combo floppy and media card reader.
+Multiple 3.5 inch internal drive bays for hard disk drives and one external 3.5 inch drive bay for a media card reader.

 If there are not enough drive bays, you will not be able to expand your system in the future.

-• A liquid cooling system has to be safely and properly installed since we all know that the slightest leak can be devastating (electricity and liquids is the "recipe" for short circuits).
+• A liquid cooling system has to be safely and properly installed since we all know that the slightest leak can be devastating (electricity + liquid = short circuit).

-• If you intend to install liquid cooling in your system, please do not cut corners.
-Acquire a reputable cooling system.
+• If you intend to install liquid cooling in your system, "please do not cut corners".
+Acquire a reputable one or settle for an all-in-one system.

 • Choose an aluminium case because this material dissipates heat better than other materials.